OpenCDSS/cdss-app-statemod-java/README.md

 |[`cdss-lib-common-java`](https://github.com/OpenCDSS/cdss-lib-common-java)  |Y |Library of core utility code used by multiple repos.|
 |[`cdss-lib-models-java`](https://github.com/OpenCDSS/cdss-lib-models-java)  |Y |Library to read/write CDSS StateCU and StateMod model files.|
 |[`cdss-util-buildtools`](https://github.com/OpenCDSS/cdss-util-buildtools)  |Y |Tools to create CDSS Java software installers .|

-### Plugin Repositories ###

-Plugins may be an option to extend StateMod Java functionality, for example to allow custom operating rules or reports.
-Plugins are being implemented in TSTool and a similar approach could be taken in Java StateMod.

 ### Repositories that Depend on StateMod Java Repository ###